Score Matching for Truncated Density Estimation on a Manifold: Experiments

 We start with a synthetic data experiment, where data are simulated from a von Mises-Fisher distribution and Kent distribution using a rejection sampling algorithm, as recommended by \citet{simvmf}.
+For the first example, we simulate $n$ truncated samples from a von Mises-Fisher distribution with an unknown true mean direction $\mb\mu^\star = (\pi/2, \pi)$ and an unknown concentration parameter $\kappa^\star = 6$, where the truncation boundary is at a constant value of colatitude $\phi$.
+The aim of the experiment is to produce an estimate, $\mb{\hat\beta}^\star \defeq (\mb{\hat{\mu}}, \hat\kappa)$ of $\mb\beta^\star \defeq (\mb\mu^\star, \kappa^\star)$, the mean direction and the concentration parameter. \Cref{fig:ex} shows the results of this example using the two different weighting functions proposed in \cref{sec:fns}, compared to a naive MLE implementation which does not account for truncation.
+Both estimates of the mean direction lie roughly in the correct location.

-For the von Mises-Fisher distribution experiments, samples are taken with an unknown true mean direction $\mb\mu^* = (\pi/2, \pi)$ and an unknown concentration parameter $\kappa^* = 6$.
-For the Kent distribution experiments, samples are taken with an unknown true mean direction $\mb\mu^* = (\pi/2, \pi)$ and a known concentration parameter and ovalness parameter, $\kappa^* = 10$ and $\alpha^* = 3$.
-The primary aim of estimation in both cases is to produce an estimate for the mean direction, $\mb{\hat{\mu}}$ and in the von-Mises Fisher case, also an estimate for the concentration, $\hat\kappa$.
+The second example is a similar experiment, where samples are instead simulated from the Kent distribution with an unknown true mean direction $\mb\mu^\star = (\pi/2, \pi)$ and a known concentration parameter, $\kappa^\star = 10$, and ovalness parameter, $\alpha^\star = 3$.
+The aim of this experiment is to produce an estimate $\mb{\hat{\mu}}$ of $\mb{\hat\mu}$, the mean direction only. \Cref{fig:ex} shows the results of this experiment.
+Similarly, the mean directions estimated appear close to the true value.

-Figure \ref{fig:vmfkent} shows the truncated manifold score matching estimator for the von Mises-Fisher and Kent distribution, where the truncation boundary is at a constant value of colatitude $\phi$.
-We show estimation results for using the two proposed scaling functions $g(\mb{x})$; the Haversine distance and projected Euclidean distance.
-These results are compared against a standard MLE approach, without accounting for the truncation.
-These plots show even with half of the observations missing, the estimates of the proposed methods are closer to the true mean direction.
+These plots serve as an example of the full capability of the method; even with half of the observations missing, the estimates of the proposed methods are closer to the true mean direction than MLE.